Kiran7007/Interview-Preparation/dsa/trees.md

 ### Answer

-- **Deep explanation:** DFS (pre/in/post-order) is natural for path problems, recursion structure, and many BST invariants.
+- **In plain words:** DFS (pre/in/post-order) is natural for path problems, recursion structure, and many BST invariants.
 BFS (level-order) is natural for shortest path on **unweighted** tree edges, level-by-level aggregation, and width computations.
-- **Internal working:** DFS uses call stack or explicit stack; BFS uses queue.
+- **How it works:** DFS uses call stack or explicit stack; BFS uses queue.
-- **Trade-offs:** DFS depth can overflow stack on degenerate trees—iterate with explicit stack if needed.
+- **What to watch for:** DFS depth can overflow stack on degenerate trees—iterate with explicit stack if needed.
 BFS uses \(O(w)\) memory where \(w\) is max width.
-- **Real-world example:** Computing UI tree depth for accessibility vs computing minimum taps to reach a node in a shallow navigation tree.
+- **Example:** Computing UI tree depth for accessibility vs computing minimum taps to reach a node in a shallow navigation tree.

 ### Code example